SeeedDocument/Motor_Shield_V2.0/Motor_Shield_V2.0.md

 |D11    |**OUT2** |
 |D12    |**OUT3**|
 |D13    |	**OUT4** |

+!!!Note
-**Note** that D8~D13 was used by Motor Shield.
+    D8~D13 was used by Motor Shield.
 Please don't use those pins to avoid conflict.

 ### Analog Pin Used
 |Arduino Pin   |Function        |